dbj-systems/dbj--nanolib/valstat.md

 /* bad request */
 if ( val == http_code(400)) { LOG(stat);  }

-...
+... and so on ...
 ```
 I any of the cases above, status returned is expected and used. `LOG` is probably some macro using the `syslog()` behind.
 ## Conclusion

-Probably, all the similar solutions up till now are based on the "value OR error" concept,
+All the similar solutions up till now are based on the "value OR error" concept,
 most often implemented using the union type.
 Sometime using the [discriminated union](https://pdfs.semanticscholar.org/0a8c/2e0f3a194b15970472dca07c37c2172b69fb.pdf) type, a.k.a variant.

 I might be so bold to claim they are mostly over-engineered.
-I do not implement things (at least not in this instance).
+In this instance, I do not implement things.
 I simply use the types from the std:: lib.

 I know about expected and outcome, etc. I  might suggest if and when approaching them please do read first the ["History" page](https://ned14.github.io/outcome/history/).
 Nial is really great guy (never met him).
 I think his experiences written here are the most precious.

-Outcome of the outcome V1 peer review is the most telling.
-Thus VALSTAT fully conforms to the point 1: **Lightweight**.
+Outcome of the outcome V1 peer review, is the most telling part for me.
+VALSTAT fully conforms to the point 1: **Lightweight**.

-At it core there is no implementation.
+At its core there is no implementation.
 Just usage of the types available from the std:: lib of C++17.

+#### Application

+I have developed a valstat core inside my `dbj++nanolib`, then I expanded and used it in my minimal SQLITE3, C++ wrap up.

+The code is not as simple as in this text, but the concept is exactly the same.
+I am hoping in future releases, I can make it much simpler.

 I do hope the VALSTAT solution for handling c++ returns, is recognized as simple enough to be used and resilient enough to be trusted.